UOA-CS732-SE750-Students-2024/project-group-golden-giraffes/packages/backend/README.md

 ### Building

-You can compile the API to Javascript using:
+You can transpile the API to JavaScript using:

 ```shell
 pnpm build